South Australia – Motor bike helmet laws

 The Australian Road Rules require all motor bike riders and any pillion or sidecar passengers to wear an approved motor bike helmet.

-s.
-Examples of a helmet that is in good repair and proper working order and condition are:
+and has an identifying mark certifying compliance with a standard mentioned above, and that is in good repair and proper working order and condition.

 - damaged the helmet's inner lining.